aewhite100/UCSB-Smithsonian-R-workshop/about/acknowledgements.md

 #### Primary Contributors

-Course materials and website design have been primarily developed and implemented by [Ethan White](http://ethanwhite.org) and [Zachary Brym](http://zackbrym.weecology.org/).
-See our [contributors page](https://github.com/datacarpentry/semester-biology/graphs/contributors) for more details.
+This 6-week workshop was organized by the [Smithsonian Data Science Lab](https://datascience.si.edu/) and the [University of California Santa Barbara Office of Education Partnerships](https://oep.ucsb.edu/) as part of the [UCSB-Smithsonian Scholars program](https://oep.ucsb.edu/programs/smithsonian_scholars_project/).
+The course materials and this website were both adapted from materials originally created by [Ethan White](http://ethanwhite.org) and [Zachary Brym](http://zackbrym.weecology.org/).
+See their [contributors page](https://github.com/datacarpentry/semester-biology/graphs/contributors) for more details.

 #### Funding

-The development of this course, and this site, have been supported by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through grants [GBMF4563](https://www.moore.org/grants/list/GBMF4563) and [GBMF4855](https://www.moore.org/grants/list/GBMF4855), and by an [NSF CAREER award](http://nsf.gov/awardsearch/showAward?AWD_ID=0953694).
+The UCSB‐Smithsonian Scholars Program is primarily funded through the Latino Initiatives Pool, administered by the [Smithsonian Latino Center](https://latino.si.edu/).
+Additional funds are provided by UCSB, the Smithsonian National Zoo and Conservation Biology Institute, and the Smithsonian Office of the Chief Information Officer.

 #### Data Carpentry

 [Data Carpentry](http://datacarpentry.org/) is a web and workshop based organization that is designed to teach basic computing concepts, skills, and tools for working with scientific data.
-The resources provided on this site are being developed in association with Data Carpentry.
+The resources provided on this site were originally developed in association with Data Carpentry.

 #### Software Carpentry